Glenn Hoddle: Management offers

 Hoddle said in December 2013 that he been offered a chance to return to management 26 times in seven years, but commented that he would not return to management until his academy was able to run itself.
 In April 2014, he said he had come close to taking over from André Villas-Boas at Tottenham, before the job was given to Tim Sherwood.
 "I did have talks with Daniel Levy and the club," Hoddle said.
 "He wanted a little bit of advice and a bit of a sounding board for himself.
 [I said] 'I am there for you if you want me to take it to the end of the season and then we will have a little look at it then, I would be prepared to do that'.
 I wouldn't do it for any other club for that short period of time.
 It was just that it is in my DNA.
 I have loved my time at other clubs, I really have, but being a Spurs supporter since I was eight, going there very young, it is in my blood."

-In August 2014, Hoddle was appointed first-team coach at Queens Park Rangers under Harry Redknapp; however, on 3 February 2015, Redknapp resigned, following which Hoddle also left the club.
+In August 2014, Hoddle was appointed first-team coach at Queens Park Rangers under Harry Redknapp; when Redknapp resigned on 3 February 2015, Hoddle also left the club.

 In June 2016, after England's 2–1 loss to Iceland at Euro 2016 and manager Roy Hodgson's subsequent resignation, Harry Redknapp and Alan Shearer both put forward Hoddle as a candidate for the job before Sam Allardyce was appointed.

 Media career

-Hoddle has done punditry work since his retirement from coaching.
-He has worked for ESPN, ITV Sport and BT Sport.
+Since his retirement from coaching, Hoddle has worked as a pundit for ESPN, ITV Sport and BT Sport.
 He began working with ESPN during Euro 2012 as a pundit.
-Since then, he has worked with ITV for the 2014 FIFA World Cup, Euro 2016 and the 2018 World Cup.
+Since then, he has worked with ITV for the 2014 World Cup, Euro 2016 and the 2018 World Cup.
 He also does punditry and co-commentary for BT Sport on their telecasts of the Premier League, FA Cup, Champions League and Europa League.

 Music

-In May 1987, Hoddle released the pop single "Diamond Lights", which reached number 12 in the UK Singles Chart.
+In May 1987, Hoddle released the pop single "Diamond Lights", which reached number 12 in the UK singles chart.
 It was a duet with his Spurs and England teammate Chris Waddle.

 In 2021, Hoddle appeared as a contestant on the second series of the British version of The Masked Singer, masked as the Grandfather Clock.
 He finished in ninth place.